zdravkov02/k8s-cluster-storage/README.md

 #### Warning: Setting the networks in the above way brings various security vulnerabilities and is STRONGLY NON-RECOMMENDED for production environment!
 However, it can be used for testing and exercises at home as well as when working with just a regular laptop.

-Information about the installed software can be found in the box specification as well as in the node-preparation.sh script.
+Information about the installed software can be found in the box specification.

 ### Storage Information